thephpleague/oauth2-server/repository-interface-auth-code.md

 ## isAuthCodeRevoked() : boolean

 This method is called before an authorization code is exchanged for an access token by the authorization server.
-Return `true` if the auth code has been manually revoked before it expired.
-If the auth code is still valid return `false`.
+Return `true` if the auth code is invalid and `false` if the auth code is still valid.